J&J Medical Connect

 • The study design is presented in Figure: MAGNITUDE Study Design.

-MAGNITUDE Study Design1,3,4,23-25
+MAGNITUDE Study Design1,3,4,26-28

-Abbreviations: 1L, first-line; AA, abiraterone acetate; AAP, abiraterone acetate with prednisone; AML, acute myeloid leukemia; AR, androgen receptor; BM, biomarker; BPI-SF, Brief Pain Inventory-Short Form; CT, computed tomography; DAT, dual action tablet; ECOG PS, Eastern Cooperative Oncology Group performance status; EQ-5D-5L, European quality of life five-dimension five-level; FACT-P, functional assessment of cancer therapy-prostate; GnRHa, gonadotropin-releasing hormone analog; HRQoL, health-related quality of life; HRR, homologous recombination repair; mCRPC, metastatic castration-resistant prostate cancer; mCSPC, metastatic castration-sensitive prostate cancer; MDS, myelodysplastic syndrome; MRI, magnetic resonance imaging; NIRA, niraparib; nmCRPC, nonmetastatic castration-resistant prostate cancer; ORR, objective response rate; OS, overall survival; PARPi, poly ADP-ribose polymerase inhibitor; PBO, placebo; PFS2, progression-free survival on first subsequent therapy; PO, orally; PROs, patient-reported outcomes; PRO-CTCAE, PRO version of the common terminology criteria for adverse events; PSA, prostate-specific antigen; R, randomization; rPFS, radiographic progression-free survival; TCC, time to cytotoxic chemotherapy; TSP, time to symptomatic progression; TPSA, time to PSA progression.
+Abbreviations: 1L, first-line; AA, abiraterone acetate; AAP, abiraterone acetate with prednisone; AML, acute myeloid leukemia; AR, androgen receptor; BM, biomarker; BPI-SF, Brief Pain Inventory-Short Form; CT, computed tomography; DAT, dual action tablet; ECOG PS, Eastern Cooperative Oncology Group performance status; EQ-5D-5L, European quality of life five-dimension five-level; FACT-P, functional assessment of cancer therapy-prostate; GnRHa, gonadotropin-releasing hormone analog; HRQoL, health-related quality of life; HRR, homologous recombination repair; mCRPC, metastatic castration-resistant prostate cancer; mCSPC, metastatic castration-sensitive prostate cancer; MDS, myelodysplastic syndrome; MRI, magnetic resonance imaging; NIRA, niraparib; nmCRPC, nonmetastatic castration-resistant prostate cancer; ORR, objective response rate; OS, overall survival; PARPi, poly adenosine diphosphate (ADP)-ribose polymerase inhibitor; PBO, placebo; PFS2, progression-free survival on first subsequent therapy; PO, orally; PROs, patient-reported outcomes; PRO-CTCAE, PRO version of the common terminology criteria for adverse events; PSA, prostate-specific antigen; R, randomization; rPFS, radiographic progression-free survival; TCC, time to cytotoxic chemotherapy; TSP, time to symptomatic progression; TPSA, time to PSA progression.

 aNovel second-generation AR-targeted therapy such as apalutamide, enzalutamide, or darolutamide; taxane-based chemotherapy; or >4 months of AAP before R.